nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 |         Demonstration of AddTaskCommand          |

 ### Deleting a task
-Deletes the specified task according to the index given
+Deletes the specified task according to the index given.

 Format: `t del INDEX`